 When Can I Expect It?

 Some women don’t experience any nipple discharge during pregnancy.
-For those who do, it may start during the second trimester, though it’s most common at the end of your pregnancy (1).
+For those who do, it may start during the second trimester, though it’s most common at the end of the third trimester (1).
 In late pregnancy, your body is ready to feed your baby at any time–it is fully prepared to nourish your baby even if born premature.
 So it is natural that some of that waiting colostrum could make its way out as nipple discharge.
 Don’t worry if you make it through your pregnancy without noticing any leaking from your breasts, though.
 No nipple discharge is normal, too.

 What Can I Do About Nipple Discharge During Pregnancy?

 Most pregnant women don’t experience discomfort with nipple discharge, other than the possibility of feeling a little damp.
 While you can’t prevent leaking, you can treat discharge in pregnancy the same way you handle leaking breast milk after your baby is born.
-Simply use breast pads to absorb any fluid, and change them often enough to stay feeling dry and comfortable.
+Simply use breast pads to absorb any fluid, and change them often enough to stay dry and comfortable.
 Breast pads are just circular pads, either disposable or washable, that go inside your bra.
 You can buy them almost anywhere baby or nursing supplies are sold.

 A Note About Clogged Ducts